Kazan’s Oscar Gets Praise, Protest

 Kazan joined the Communist Party in the ’30s, but left after he was pressured to make party-directed changes in the running of New York’s influential Group Theatre.
 He had been a Communist for less than two years, from summer 1934 to spring 1936.

-In January 1952, Kazan testified before the House committee, admitting to his party membership but refusing to give the names of others involved in the movement.
+In January 1952, Kazan testified before the House Un-American Activities Committee, admitting to his party membership but refusing to give the names of others involved in the movement.

 Four months later, he changed his mind.
-Playwright Clifford Odets, actress Phobe Brand and Paula Miller, the actress-wife of Group Theatre leader Lee Strasberg, were among the eight he identified as Communists.
+Playwright Clifford Odets, actress Phoebe Brand and Paula Miller, the actress-wife of Group Theatre leader Lee Strasberg, were among the eight he identified as Communists.

 Most, if not all, had been named in other testimony.

 Critics say Kazan acted at the urging of producer Darryl Zanuck to selfishly preserve his Hollywood career.
-But in his 1988 autobiography, ``A Life,'' Kazan writes that he had come to disagree with the Communist program and to despise the party's stealth.
+But in his 1988 autobiography, ``A Life,″ Kazan writes that he had come to disagree with the Communist program.

 After his testimony was released, Kazan placed an ad in The New York Times.